-General aspects regarding the Emerald Network - tool for the protection of biodiversity and natural habitats
+General aspects regarding the Emerald Network - tool for the protection of species and natural habitats

-Legislative premises basis for the establishment of the Emerald Network in the Republic of Moldova
+Legislative premises as basis for establishing the Emerald Network in the Republic of Moldova

 The legal premises that necessitated the establishment of the Emerald Network at the national level reside in the international treaties to which the Republic of Moldova is a party.
 The following sections describe the Conventions and Treaties that Moldova acceded to, ratified, and is a party to.